dmyersturnbull/atom-tin/README.md

 Tiny Scala API to stream, parse, and cache atom coordinates from Protein Data Bank files.
 Only _ATOM_ and _HETATM_ records are parsed.

-This project is currently under active development and has limited test coverage and poor documentation.

 Uses [ScalaCache](https://github.com/cb372/scalacache) as a facade to support virtually any caching backend, such as [Ehcache](https://github.com/ehcache), [Redis](https://github.com/antirez/redis), [Caffeine](https://github.com/ben-manes/caffeine), or a custom backend.

 Contains three SBT subprojects: